kevin-liao/gofetch/readme.md

 - Calculate Distance.
 This feature is working fine.

 - Journey Planner.
-It works fine if the stops field is NOT set .
+This feature is working fine.

 - Shortest Route.
 It works fine if start and end station are not the same.

 ## Unfinished functions

-- Journey Planner.
-Have some issues dealing with the requirements of a maximum or exact number of “stops" along the way.

 - Shortest Route.
 Edge case.
 1) If the start and end station are the same.